Promoting suicide prevention and positive mental health through creative processes.

 Acting for the Future uses participative drama workshops, professional theatre performances and post-show panel discussions with counsellors and clinical psychologists to promote positive mental health and raise awareness of suicide prevention with secondary schools, universities and community based youth and adult groups and the general public.
 As part of this project young people and adults develop a stronger awareness of the issues – positive mental health and suicide prevention – through a quality arts experience.

-Acting for the Future comprises three main elements: a Participative Drama Workshop for adults or young people; a professional theatre performance of Testimonies, consisting of a series of monologues that are presented and then followed by a post-show panel discussions with counsellors, psychologists and invited guest speakers; and, in keeping with best practice, a Support Structure is in place for all events.
+Acting for the Future comprises three main elements: a participative drama workshop for adults or young people; a professional theatre performance of Testimonies, consisting of a series of monologues that are presented and then followed by a post-show panel discussions with counsellors, psychologists and invited guest speakers; and, in keeping with best practice, a Support Structure is in place for all events.
 Each workshop and performance is attended by a counselling psychotherapist and Samaritans volunteers, who partake in the post-show discussion.
 Furthermore, the psychotherapist is available to talk in follow-up discussion.

 The awareness-raising participative drama workshop is an introductory first step in raising awareness of a particular issue and is conducted by a trained drama facilitator working in partnership with a qualified counsellor.
-The workshop is designed by Mary Moynihan and Paul Kennedy with advice from Joan Freeman, Pieta House and Karen Ward, Clinical Psychotherapist, as well as our panel of advisors.
+The workshop is designed by Mary Moynihan and Paul Kennedy, with advice from Joan Freeman, Pieta House and Karen Ward, Clinical Psychotherapist, as well as our panel of advisors.
 For information on Testimonies, please see below.

 An information pack containing resource material for follow-up work and an Information Leaflet on Positive Mental Health and Suicide Prevention are distributed after each event.
 The presence of professionals from the field of mental health during the performances and workshops, the quality of the work and its success with young people are what make this project an example of best practice, as evaluated by Arklow Youth Mental Health Week 2013.

-Acting for the Future is supported by ESB Electric Aid Ireland and Dublin City Council, and is implemented in collaboration with two partner organisations: the Samaritans and Irish Association of Suicidology, with assistance from a Panel of Advisors consisting of people qualified in mental health, suicide prevention and counselling, who are recognised specialists in their field.
+Acting for the Future is supported by ESB Energy for Generations Fund and Dublin City Council, and is implemented in collaboration with two partner organisations: the Samaritans and the Irish Association of Suicidology, with assistance from a Panel of Advisors consisting of people qualified in mental health, suicide prevention and counselling, who are recognised specialists in their field.
 The panel members are: Dr John Connolly, Irish Association of Suicidology; Dr Ella Arensman, Researcher, National Suicide Research Foundation; Maggie Hayden, Samaritans; and Karen Ward, counselling psychotherapist.
 For Smashing Times Theatre and Film Company: Mary Moynihan and Freda Manweiler.
 The counsellors for this project are Karen Ward, counselling psychotherapist; Eimear Burke, Counselling psychologist; Barbara Duffy, Clinical Psychologist; and Gerry Farrelly, psychotherapist.
 The project coordinator is Freda Manweiler who works with a team of artists and health practitioners including clinical psychologists, psychotherapists and counsellors.

 The professional theatre performance for Acting for the Future is the highly acclaimed Testimonies by Mary Moynihan and Paul Kennedy that consists of dramatic monologues adapted from the experiences of those who have lost loved ones to suicide, and from the experiences of those who have been through a suicidal crisis and survived.
 Each performance is followed by a post-show panel discussion with a counselling psychologist and invited guest speakers from the Samaritans and other organisations.
 Audience members are invited to discuss the issues raised by the performances.
 Testimonies consists of five monologues as follows: